-Property and Equipment - Purchases of \$1,000 or more, whether individually or in the aggregate, are capitalized.
-Furniture, fixtures and equipment are stated at cost, less accumulated depreciation, and are depreciated using the straight-line method over the estimated useful lives of the assets, which range from 2-10 years.
+Property and Equipment

+Purchases of \$1,000 or more, whether individually or in the aggregate, are capitalized.
+Furniture, fixtures and equipment are stated at cost, less accumulated depreciation, and are depreciated using the straight-line method over the estimated useful lives of the assets, which range from two to ten years.
 Leasehold improvements are stated at cost, less accumulated depreciation, and are depreciated using the straight-line method over the remaining term of the lease.

 Repairs and maintenance are charged to expense as incurred.
-Depreciation expense for the years ended December 31, 2014 and 2013, was \$49,131 and \$47,737, respectively.
+Depreciation expense for the years ended December 31, 2015 and 2014, was \$46,179 and \$49,131, respectively.

-Federal Excise Taxes - As an organization described in Section 501(c)(3) of the Internal Revenue Code, the Foundation is exempt from federal income taxes and has been classified as a private foundation.
+Federal Excise Taxes

+As an organization described in Section 501(c)(3) of the Internal Revenue Code, the Foundation is exempt from federal income taxes and has been classified as a private foundation.
 In accordance with the applicable provisions of the Internal Revenue Code, the Foundation is subject to an excise tax on net investment income, including realized gains, and to tax on unrelated business income in connection with certain partnership investments.
-Excise tax expense for the years ended December 31, 2014 and 2013, was \$241,872 and \$63,805 respectively.
+Excise tax expense for the years ended December 31, 2015 and 2014, was \$10,554 and \$241,872, respectively.

 The Foundation has provided for deferred income taxes at the excise tax rate of 2%.
 Deferred excise taxes relate to net unrealized investment gains or losses that have been recognized in the financial statements but are deferred from taxable income until realized.
-Total deferred excise tax (benefit) recorded on the statements of activities for the years ended December 31, 2014 and 2013, is \$(151,000) and \$133,000, respectively.
-The Foundation's informational returns for the years ended December 31, 2011 through 2014 are subject to examination by the Internal Revenue Service and the Attorney General of the State of Connecticut.
+Total deferred excise benefit recorded on the statements of activities for the years ended December 31, 2015 and 2014, is \$32,000 and \$151,000, respectively.
+The Foundation's informational returns for the years ended December 31, 2012 through 2015 are subject to examination by the Internal Revenue Service and the Attorney General of the State of Connecticut.

 In accordance with private foundation regulations, qualified minimum distributions are required to be made by the Foundation on an annual basis.
-Qualified distributions for the fiscal years ended December 31, 2014 and 2013, were \$ 2,507,248 and \$2,580,597, respectively.
+Qualified distributions for the fiscal years ended December 31, 2015 and 2014, were \$5,489,896 and \$5,794,437, respectively.

+Spending Policy

-Spending Policy - The Foundation follows a spending policy based upon the trailing twenty-quarter average market value as of September 30 of the preceding fiscal year.
+The Foundation follows a spending policy based upon the trailing twenty-quarter average market value as of September 30 of the preceding fiscal year.
 The spending formula is designed specifically to stabilize annual spending levels and to preserve the real value of the fund portfolio over time.
 The Foundation's spending is capped at 5.4% of a twenty-quarter running average of total invested assets.
 Spending will be sufficient to ensure that the 5% minimum requirement established by the Internal Revenue Service is met.
+Distributions in excess of the minimum requirement were \$91,444 and \$569,010 for the years ended December 31, 2015 and 2014, respectively.

-Risks and Uncertainties - Investment securities are exposed to various risks, such as interest rate, market and credit risk.
+Risks and Uncertainties

+Investment securities are exposed to various risks, such as interest rate, market and credit risk.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risk in the near term could materially affect the amounts reported in the statements of financial position and the statements of activities.